finnito/Science/content/12phy/as91173/markdown/magnetism.md

 - \usepackage[T1]{fontenc}
 - \usepackage{lmodern}
 - \usepackage{amsmath}
+katex: true
 ---

 ## Starter 1

-If an object has a charge of $0.03C$, how many electrons has it lost?
+If an object has a charge of \(0.03C\), how many electrons has it lost?

 __Hint:__ Charge of one electron $=-1.6\times10^{-19}C$